 Until podcasting came around, most people rarely encountered or used a microphone unless they worked in a special industry or were giving a wedding speech.
 The explosion of podcasting opened up a whole new market to microphone manufacturers.
 They battled it out to build affordable microphones with features that podcasters would love.
 A champion emerged: The Blue Yeti microphone.

-Introduced in 2009, the Yeti from Blue Microphones is immensely popular among podcasters, YouTubers, and other digital content creators.
+Introduced in 2009, the Yeti from Blue Microphones is remains to this day immensely popular among podcasters, YouTubers, and other digital content creators.

 Let’s take a look at some of the biggest reasons why the Yeti has been such a smashing success.

 Before their explosion in popularity in the digital space, most microphones used an XLR connection.
 This professional connector is designed to plug into a professional mixing console or audio interface.
 This means that you’d need some cables and a separate device to connect a decent microphone to your computer.

 While a USB connection is not unique to the Yeti, it’s a no-brainer when designing a simple microphone for podcasters.
 Connect a single cable to your computer, and it’s showtime.

 Though this may seem like a minor detail, it contributes to the Yeti’s simplicity.